Gender equality: Political gender equality

 Two recent movements in countries with large Kurdish populations have implemented political gender equality.
 One has been the Kurdish movement in southeastern Turkey led by the Democratic Regions Party (DBP) and the Peoples' Democratic Party (HDP), from 2006 or before.

 The mayorships of 2 metropolitan areas and 97 towns are led jointly by a man and a woman, both called co-mayors.
 Party offices are also led by a man and a woman.
 Local councils were formed, which also had to be co-presided over by a man and a woman together.
 However, in November 2016 the Turkish government cracked down on the HDP, jailing ten of its members of Parliament, including the party's male and female co-leaders.
+There have been continued arrests since then.

 A movement in northern Syria, also Kurdish, has been led by the Democratic Union Party (PYD).
 In northern Syria all villages, towns and cities governed by the PYD were co-governed by a man and a woman.
 Local councils were formed where each sex had to have 40% representation, and minorities also had to be represented.